Jessica’s Story of Ovarian Cancer

 I’m now 40, and have spent half of my life without my grandmother.
 My mom is now close to the age when her mom succumbed to the ravages of cancer.
 I admit that I fear for her life, as well as my aunts’ lives, and my own.
 I can guarantee that I will get tested for the BRCA-1, BRCA-2 and PALB3 mutations.
 What I choose to do after will depend on many things, but I will make a choice, and it will be an informed and well thought out choice.

 Whether you criticize or applaud celebrity for bringing conversations that often stay in the dark to the forefront, making such a bold move to protect her own life and say without question “I’m going to do everything I can to live a long, long time,” for Angelina Jolie Pitt, it was an act of pure devotion to her family.
-Her diary of her surgery published in The New York Times helped many women understand that there are alternatives to waiting for cancer to come.
+The diary of her surgery published in The New York Times helped many women understand that there are alternatives to waiting for cancer to come.

 One of the most important parts of going public with her decision to have prophylactic (preventative) surgery is the entre to a discussion that for many still is not comfortable.
 Around the world, women are suppressed into dealing with their reproductive health silently.
 Girls miss school for lack of sufficient access to tampons or pads; Women in excruciating pain each month are told its normal; childbirth can still kill.